Senior Lecturer in Acting & Drama

 This Acting course is mainly assessed through practical work, performances and presentations, worth 80% of your final grade, but there is some written work in the form of reflective sketchbooks, journals and industry relevant tasks such as character studies and funding applications, worth 20% of your final grade.

-Our Acting BA (Hons) graduates go on to work in all forms of performance, No.1 Touring companies, No.1 Venues such as Nottingham Playhouse, Royal and Derngate Theatres, Feature Films, radio drama, commercials, BBC Drama and more.
+University of Northampton’s Acting BA (Hons) graduates go on to work in all forms of performance, No.1 Touring companies, No.1 Venues such as Nottingham Playhouse, Royal and Derngate Theatres, Feature Films, radio drama, commercials, BBC Drama and more.
 Equally our graduates know how to create work for themselves to create their own opportunities.

-Specialist facilities and features include:
+Specialist facilities and features on the Acting degree include: